Regularity via Links and Stein Factorization: An application to Reeb spaces

 \begin{proof} If $f$ is injective on the $(k-1)$-skeleton of $X$, then none of the images of $(k-1)$-simplices of $J_f$ will intersect transversely (i.e., $f(J_f)$ has a simplicial complex structure), so $\cP_f^{\wwedge} = \Nat(f(J_f))^{\wwedge}$.
 Furthermore, we have $\Nat(f(J_f)) = \Nat(J_f)$ meaning that restricting $f$ and $q$ to elements of $\Nat(J_f)^{\wwedge}$ defines surjections onto $\Nat(f(J_f))^{\wwedge}$. \end{proof}

-\begin{example} Consider a generic projection $\pi: \Delta^3 \to \RR^2$ as in the leftmost image of \figref{delta3}.
-Let $p$ be an interior point of a one-simplex as indicated.
-The link of $p$ is the two-sphere defined by the boundary of $\Delta^3$, and no join decomposition of it into $S^0 \ast S^1$ will satisfy the regularity condition (this can be verified by barycentrically subdividing $\Delta^3$ several times and recalling that subdivision induces a PL homeomorphism of links).
-Therefore, $p$---and hence the edge containing $p$---is in the Jacobi set of $\pi$.
-The link of $r$ is the same two-sphere, but a join decomposition of it does sataisfy the regularity condition, meaning that $r$---and hence the edge containing $r$---is regular.
-The Jacobi set is the simplicial circle formed by the four edges and four vertices that lie on the boundary of $\pi(\Delta^3)$ and is indicated by pink bolded lines.
+\begin{example} Let us return to Example \ref{ex:delta3}, so we consider a generic projection $\pi \colon \partial \Delta^3 \to \RR^2$.
+The Jacobi set is the simplicial circle formed by $[ab]\cup [bc] \cup [cd] \cup [da]$ and is indicated by pink bolded lines.
 The Reeb space is shown on the right, and is homeomorphic to the 2-disc, $\WW_f \cong D^2$: it is stratified with four zero-simplices, four one-simplices (the images of those in the Jacobi set), and the open disc as its top stratum. \end{example}